Astrobinary/Multishot-AngularJS/README.md

 Personal project that displays oddshot videos.
 Created a twitch chat bot to gather the latest oddshots for particular streamers.
 Just a convenient way to watch any oddshots that I may have missed.

 TODO:
-  + Top 8 user choice.
+  + Top 8 user choice
   + Full streamer search
   + All videos section
   + Most popular section
-  + Moblie friendly
+  + Mobile friendly